manchenlee/query-gateway-microservice/README.md

 | all-MiniLM-L6-v2 | **96.96%** | 76.05% | 89.86% | 80.09% | 0.86 | 0.86 | 0.86 | 0.86 |
 | bge-small-en-v1.5 | 95.08% | 77.31% | 89.13% | 79.64% | 0.86 | 0.86 | 0.85 | 0.86 |

-As shown in the table above, `e5-small-v2` outperformed the other models, particularly in the General QA and Creative Writing categories.
+As shown in the comparison, `e5-small-v2` outperformed the other models, particularly in the General QA and Creative Writing categories.
 While `all-MiniLM-L6-v2` showed a slight lead in simple classification tasks, `e5-small-v2`'s superior semantic representation leads to a more balanced and higher overall F1 score, making it the most robust choice for a Semantic Router.

 #### 2. Ablation Study - Feature Enginearing